Why Travel Beyond

 Destinations Visited

-Africa: Botswana, South Africa, Zimbabwe, Zambia, Kenya
+Africa: Botswana, South Africa, Zimbabwe, Zambia, Mozambique, Kenya

 Latin America: Peru, Mexico